 2011-12: Grubauer was impressive in his first pro season; handling the bulk of the goaltending chores for Washington's ECHL affiliate South Carolina.
 He appeared in 43 games for the Stingrays and was 23-18 with five losses coming in overtime or shootouts.
 He had 1 shutout while posting a 2.22 goals against and .918 save percentage.
 South Carolina reached the second round in the playoffs after finishing fourth in the South Division.
 Grubauer missed the playoffs after suffering a late season hand injury.

 Grubauer's full potential is a bit difficult to gauge at this point as he has been dominant on stronger teams but been less impressive playing on middle-of-the-pack or weaker ones.
 He had a less than stellar run as Kingston’s number one goaltender, and was sidelined in the playoffs due to mononucleosis.
 Long-term, Grubauer has the physical make up and natural ability to one day be a starter at the NHL level but his game is far from complete and he will have to work hard to reach that level.
-He may spend time with Hershey (AHL) or South Carolina (ECHL), where he’ll need plenty of time to develop.
+He may spend time with Hershey (AHL) or Reading (ECHL), where he’ll need plenty of time to develop.
 With the Capitals' organization seemingly filled with young goaltending talent, Grubauer's NHL opportunity might come with another club.